swiftwasm/swiftwasm-book/src/getting-started/libc.md

 # `WASILibc` module

-When porting existing projects from other platforms to SwiftWasm you might find code that relies on importing a platform-specific [C library](https://en.wikipedia.org/wiki/C_standard_library) module directly.
+When porting existing projects from other platforms to SwiftWasm you might stumble upon code that relies on importing a platform-specific [C library](https://en.wikipedia.org/wiki/C_standard_library) module directly.
 It looks like `import Glibc` on Linux, or `import Darwin` on Apple platforms.
 Fortunately, most of the standard C library APIs are available when using SwiftWasm, you just need to use `import WASILibc` to get access to it.
 Most probably you want to preserve compatibility with other platforms, thus your imports would look like this:

 ```swift
 #if canImport(Darwin)